survivejs/react-book/manuscript/03_webpack_and_react.md

 ## Conclusion

 You should understand how to set up React with Webpack now.
 Hot loading is one of those features that sets Webpack apart.
 Now that we have a good development environment, we can focus on React development.
-In the next chapter you will see how to implement a little note taking application.
+In the next chapter, you will see how to implement a little note taking application.
 That will be improved in the subsequent chapters into a full blown Kanban table.